awasisto/dfuc/README.md

    dfuc uses AdGuard DNS `94.140.14.14,94.140.15.15` by default.
 You can specify your preferred DNS servers by setting the `DNS` environment variable using the `-e` option.

-5. On the device you want to use the DNS service, set its DNS server to the IP address of the machine running dfuc
+5. On the device you want to use the DNS service provided by dfuc, set its DNS server to the IP address of the machine running dfuc